 2. Global Mindedness is understanding how one’s role and responsibility as a citizen of an interconnected world transcends geographic, cultural, and political borders.
 This includes:

 In the sixth grade, students will learn and practice how to be historians while developing their understanding of the Social Studies Habits of Mind.
-As students examine and investigate the religions and cultures of several major civilizations, they will hone geography skills as they scrutinize various types of maps and will utilize reading comprehension strategies while analyzing both primary and secondary source documents.
+As students examine and investigate the religions and cultures of several major civilizations, they will hone their geography skills as they scrutinize various types of maps — all while utilizing reading comprehension strategies to analyze both primary and secondary source documents.
 Through various classroom activities and projects, sixth graders will learn how to evaluate sources and develop key 21st century research literacy skills.
-Additionally, students will develop their analytical writing skills and have the opportunity to share what they have learned through various modes of presentation.
+Additionally, students will develop their analytical writing skills and will have the opportunity to share what they have learned through various modes of presentation.